o3de/o3de.org/content/docs/userguide/cloud-canvas-cloud-gem-player-account.md

+description: ' Use the Player Account Cloud Gem to provide a standalone player authentication and management system in &ALYlong;. '
+slug: cloud-canvas-cloud-gem-player-account
+title: Player Account Cloud Gem Portal
+---
 # Player Account Cloud Gem Portal<a name="cloud-canvas-cloud-gem-player-account"></a>

 The Player Account Cloud Gem provides a standalone player authentication and management solution that uses Amazon Cognito\.
 The cloud gem includes a player registration API, built\-in two\-step verification, and support for both anonymous and authenticated players\.
 You can use your Cloud Gem Portal to administer players and manually register, delete, ban, and update their accounts\.